 The electrical engineering job outlook in the Keystone State is also favorable, although the majority of employment opportunities are available in larger metropolitan areas, such as Philadelphia, Pittsburgh, King of Prussia, and Lancaster.
 Commercial development of the Marcellus Shale and recent increases in the state’s natural gas production have helped contribute to job opportunities in Pennsylvania.
 Data from the U.S. Energy Information Administration indicates that for 2019, the state’s natural gas production was recorded at 6.8 trillion cubic feet, up from 6.1 trillion cubic feet in 2018.

 Size of the workforce: 9,190

 Michigan — the Detroit suburbs in particular — has long been known as the home of the auto industry.
 Companies such as General Motors, Chrysler, Nissan, and Hitachi Automotive Systems Americas employ the majority of engineers who work in the area.
 Although the average salary for engineers is lower than in other states, the cost of living is lower as well.

-The BLS reports that the median annual pay for electrical engineers was $96,640 in 2018, although earners in the top 10th percentile reported annual earnings of more than $153,240.
-The median annual pay in this field compares favorably to a large number of professions, including those in the skilled trades.
+The BLS reports the median annual pay for electrical engineers was $98,530 in 2019, although earners in the top 10th percentile reported annual earnings of more than $155,880.
+The electrical engineer average salary in this field compares favorably to a large number of professions, including those in the skilled trades.